0x416c6578/0x416c6578.github.io/notes/go-class.md

 - This isn't enforced by the compiler but it should always be the case
 - Having a pointer receiver implies the values of that type aren't safe to copy, e.g. `Buffer` which has an embedded `[]byte` which isn't safe to copy since the underlying array is shared, and any type that embeds any sort of mutex or other synchronisation primitives that should never be copied

+### Interfaces in Practice
+1. Let _consumers_ define the interfaces; what minimal set of behaviours do they require
+  - This lets the caller have maximum freedom to pass in whatever it wants so long as the interface contract is adhered to
+2. Reuse standard interfaces wherever possible
+3. Keep interface declarations as small as possible - bigger interfaces have weaker abstractions
+  - The Unix file API is simple for a reason
+4. Compose one method interfaces into larger interfaces (if needed)
+5. Avoid coupling interfaces to particular types or implementations; interfaces should define abstract behaviour
+6. Accept interfaces but return concrete types

+### _Be liberal in what you accept, be conservative in what you return_
+- This is the idea that you should put the least restriction on what parameters you accept; the minimal interface
+- But you should avoid restricting the use of your return type
+- Returning `*os.File` is less restrictive than `io.ReadWriteCloser` because files have other useful methods that a caller would want access to
+- Returning the `error` interface however is an exception to this rule

+### Empty Interfaces
+- `interface{}` has no methods, therefore it is satisfied by anything
+  - In newer versions of Go the type alias `type any interface{}` is defined by the standard library for ease of use
+- This is used commonly by `fmt` for printing any type, and by other packages requiring similar behaviour
+  - They will use reflection to determine the runtime type of the thing being passed into it

 ## Revisiting [*Understanding nil*](https://www.youtube.com/watch?v=ynoY2xz-F8s)
 - Now that I've watched the Matt Holiday videos on these concepts I revisited this good conference talk on *understanding nil* to understand it with added context and knowledge